-Not long ago, Astadia completed a project with a major US-based media company that delivers print magazines to over 21 million subscribers every week.
-The company operated two distinct systems to support fulfillment to retailers and newsstands, as well as managing sophisticated postage, labeling, and bundling operations to ensure regular on-time delivery of the company’s magazines to subscribers.
+Recently, Astadia successfully completed a project for a major media company based in the United States.
+This company delivers print magazines to more than 21 million subscribers on a weekly basis.
+The company operated two separate systems to handle fulfillment to retailers and newsstands, as well as sophisticated operations involving postage, labeling, and bundling to ensure timely delivery of their magazines.

-Those two major systems were running in separate environments.
-The larger system was operating on a legacy IBM zCloud mainframe, with 425 applications consisting of over 400,000 lines of code and over 1800 JCL batch jobs.
-It dated back to the late 1990’s, and was designed by a predecessor company which was subsequently acquired as part of a corporate merger.
-That system was specifically designed to address requirements for printing, mailing, and delivering weekly publications.
+The two major systems were running in distinct environments.
+The larger system operated on a legacy IBM zCloud mainframe, featuring 425 applications comprising over 400,000 lines of code and more than 1800 JCL batch jobs.
+This system dated back to the late 1990s and was designed by a company that was later acquired as part of a corporate merger.
+Its purpose was specifically tailored to the requirements of printing, mailing, and delivering weekly publications.

-The parent company in that merger had previously focused solely on selling and shipping monthly magazines.
-They had their own system for managing those printing and delivery processes; but their business requirements were much different from the mainframe system they had inherited in the acquisition.
-That second system ran in a separate Linux environment and was built using a very different set of technologies.
+The parent company involved in the merger previously focused solely on selling and shipping monthly magazines.
+They had their own system in place to manage the printing and delivery processes, but their business needs differed significantly from the mainframe system inherited through the acquisition.
+This second system operated in a separate Linux environment and employed a different set of technologies.

-Other challenges arose from the mainframe environment itself.
-Load-balancing of the company's operations placed severe time constraints on their mission-critical jobs, which often required as long as 15 hours each to execute.
-Two shifts were needed to support overnight jobs, requiring a total of four full-time personnel to operate the mainframe system.
+Aside from the integration challenges, the mainframe environment presented additional pain points.
+Load balancing the company's operations imposed significant time constraints on critical jobs, some of which took up to 15 hours to execute.
+To support these overnight jobs, two shifts were required, employing a total of four full-time personnel to operate the mainframe system.

-Operating costs for the IBM mainframe system had increased to over $1 million per year, making it prohibitively expensive to run.
-Like many other organizations, this print media company was also concerned about a declining talent pool of experienced mainframe experts.
+Operating costs for the IBM mainframe system soared to over $1 million annually, rendering it excessively expensive to maintain.
+Additionally, like many other organizations, the print media company faced concerns about the diminishing pool of skilled mainframe experts.

-Astadia recommended a replatforming approach in which both systems would be migrated to AWS and standardized around a single unified technology stack.
-The resulting environment will be built around a shared Aurora PostGres relational database, eliminating the separate IBM DB2 and Sybase databases and the resulting database replication processes that had been so problematic.
+Astadia proposed a replatforming approach that involved migrating both systems to AWS (Amazon Web Services) and standardizing them around a unified technology stack.
+The resulting environment would center around a shared Aurora PostGres relational database, eliminating the need for separate IBM DB2 and Sybase databases and the associated database replication processes that had been problematic.

-The Linux-based system, formerly running on-premise, was moved to its own dedicated AWS cloud instance.
-The mainframe system was also re-platformed to AWS, with Micro Focus COBOL enabling the company to continue running its existing legacy code in the new environment.
+The Linux-based system, previously operating on-premises, was migrated to its dedicated AWS cloud instance.
+Simultaneously, the mainframe system was replatformed on AWS, with Micro Focus COBOL enabling the continued use of existing legacy code in the new environment.

-The client organization had set an aggressive timeline for the project, due in large part to the pending end-date on the company’s mainframe contract.
-To avoid another full-year contract which would cost the company over $1 million, they set an ambitious goal of having the new system up and running in just over nine months.
-Working together, Astadia and their client completed the job on time and within budget.
+The client organization set an aggressive timeline for the project due to the impending end date of their mainframe contract.
+In order to avoid another full-year contract costing over $1 million, they aimed to have the new system up and running in just over nine months.
+Through collaborative efforts, Astadia and their client successfully completed the project on time and within budget.

-Initially, the company undertook this project as a necessary cost saving measure.
-As the project unfolded, however, they soon realized that there were substantial benefits to be found in rationalizing these two disparate systems, eliminating the points of failure, and moving to a scalable cloud of infrastructure.
-The problem of load-balancing on the mainframe has been eliminated.
-If additional capacity is required, the AWS cloud can easily be scaled up to suit the company's needs.
+As the project unfolded, the company initially approached it as a necessary cost-saving measure.
+However, they soon realized that substantial benefits could be gained by rationalizing the two disparate systems, eliminating points of failure, and transitioning to a scalable cloud infrastructure.
+The load balancing issue on the mainframe was resolved, and if additional capacity is required, the AWS cloud can easily be scaled to accommodate the company's needs.

-The company's system operating costs, which had exceeded $1 million per year, dropped to less than $100,000 annually.
-Another very noticeable benefit has been the dramatic increase in performance, more than double what they had achieved with their legacy systems.
-Jobs that used to take up to 15 hours are now completed in less than half that time.
-By eliminating load-balancing and cutting processing time in half, the organization was able to eliminate their second shift, generating significant personnel savings as well.
+The company's operating costs for the system, which previously exceeded $1 million annually, dropped to less than $100,000 per year.
+Notably, there was a significant improvement in performance, with tasks that used to take up to 15 hours now completed in less than half that time.
+By eliminating load balancing and reducing processing time, the organization was able to eliminate the second shift, resulting in substantial savings in personnel costs.

-By completing this legacy modernization project, this large print media company succeeded in its initial goal of saving on operating costs.
-While they were initially skeptical about potential savings of 90%, their actual savings (in operating costs alone, not including reduced personnel costs) actually exceeded that target.
-A long time IT professional at the media company stated that this project "saved this application, because you couldn't justify paying a million dollars a year for this one application."
+Through this legacy modernization project, the large print media company achieved its initial goal of cost savings.
+Despite initial skepticism regarding the potential for 90% savings, the actual savings in operating costs alone exceeded the target.
+An IT professional at the media company emphasized that this project "saved this application because you couldn't justify paying a million dollars a year for this one application."

-Instead of embarking on a risky and protracted project to rebuild their critical business applications from scratch, this print media giant was able to preserve their existing IT investments while streamlining and rationalizing these key business systems.
-As a result, they vastly simplified their landscape, making it far more cost-efficient and easier to maintain.
-Just as importantly, the company now has a system that can scale easily and evolve as the company’s needs change over time.
+Rather than embarking on a risky and prolonged project to rebuild their critical business applications from scratch, this prominent print media giant preserved their existing IT investments while streamlining and rationalizing their key business systems.
+As a result, they significantly simplified their landscape, making it more cost-efficient and easier to maintain.
+Equally important, the company now possesses a system that can easily scale and evolve to meet changing needs over time.

 Get in touch with our experts and find out how Astadia's range of tools and experience can support your team.contact us now